 They moved out last week.
-To their own homes for the year.
-Two daughters, both cherished.
+Each to their own home for the year.
+Two daughters.
+Both cherished.
 Both pretty much grown up.
 Within twenty-four hours, our nest became two-thirds empty, and I’ve been swallowing back tears ever since.

 As the days in all their busyness have continued to march on, behind each regular task’s requirements and each persistent tear-gulp, I’ve found myself whispering a phrase I’d not thought of in years: “We’re growing kids, not grass.”
 This past week, though, that phrase, first said long ago, has run through my mind backwards.
 It’s sounded like this: